Purpose of this article

 The content duration must not exceed half an hour.

-If the course is longer, it should be divided into several zip packages (mono-SCO).
+As we do not support MULTI SCO, if the course is longer, it should be divided into several zip packages (mono-SCO).

 As the contents will be imported in a Crossknowledge learning path , this is not an issue.

 CrossKnowledge recommends to develop training contents or modules in SCORM 1.2, this standard is supported by the majority of elearning content creation tools and all the LMS.

 CrossKnowledge recommends to ask the content provider to call the function LMS.Commit(“”) after each slide or action in the learning content.
 This action will regularly back up datas in the LMS and will prevent any unsaved datas if the learner has a connection loss.